 - 3 ounces goat cheese, crumbled (about 3/4 cup) (Put in freezer for 5 minutes, using a fork, pull the cheese apart into crumbles.

 Preheat oven to 350°F. Toss together walnuts, oil, cayenne, and salt on a small baking sheet.
 Bake until golden, about 8 minutes.
-Check on them every couple minutes to make sure they do not burn.
+Check on them every couple minutes to stir and to make sure they do not burn.
 Remove from oven, and set aside.
+After they have cooled well, you can store them covered.

 Whisk together balsamic vinegar, honey, olive oil, and 3/4 teaspoon salt in a small bowl.